What kind of video can you make?

 Edit on a computer if you can

 You can shoot and edit on your iPhone or iPad.
-Or you can shoot on iPhone and edit on iPad.
-That’s really useful if you have to edit in the field.
+Or you can shoot on iPhone and edit on iPad: that’s useful if you need to edit in the field.
 But computer editing apps can do much more than the mobile versions.
 If you have a Mac, it’s a no-brainer: the desktop version of iMovie is much more flexible than the iOS version.

 You’ll need plenty of light

 Phone cameras have tiny sensors.
 They aren’t good in low light, or with a lot of contrast.
-So try to film where there’s plenty of light and it’s not too contrasty (shoot away from the light, or use reflectors to reduce the contrast).
+So try to film where there’s plenty of light and where it’s not too contrasty.
+Shoot away from the light, or use reflectors to reduce the contrast.
 If you have to shoot in low light, you could put your phone in a case and mount a small light on it.

 Get the sound right

 The other big drawback with mobile devices is their tiny microphones.
 There are three main options for better audio: forget live sound, get in close to make the most of the built-in mic, or use a separate microphone.